wazo-pbx/xivo-blog/content/articles/sprint-review-1705.md

 New features in this sprint
 ---------------------------

+**Call recording**: We added some configuration options to control the naming of the call recordings.
+This allows administrators to dispatch recording files more easily between entities.
+You can read all about it [in the documenation](http://documentation.wazo.community/en/latest/administration/call_recording/call_recording.html#file-names).

 **REST API**: We added the possibility to pause/unpause an agent from the REST API of xivo-agentd.
 An agent in pause does not receive any more calls distributed from the call queues.
 Until now, agents could only enter the pause through the CTI client.
-As always, REST API allow us to make features available for different graphical interfaces, such a web interface in a browser.
+Also, it is now possible to specify the reason for the pause.
+This allows supervisors to have a better understanding of the agents availability.
+You can see this new feature in action in [Unicom](https://phone.wazo.community).

+**REST API**: The ``calls`` API in xivo-ctid-ng has been improved to reflect the direction of each call: a graphical interface such as [Unicom](https://phone.wazo.community) may now display if the call is received or sent.

 Contributions
 -------------